Immigrant Caravan Headed for US Ahead of November Election

 Some of the members of the group said they hoped to make it to the U.S. border before the election because they fear that if the 45th president regains the White House, he will immediately close the border.

-He said he worried that a new Trump administration might stop granting appointments to illegal aliens through CBP One—an app used by asylum seekers to enter the United States by getting appointments at U.S. border posts, where they make their cases to officials.
+He said he worried that a new Trump administration might stop granting appointments to illegal aliens through CBP One—an app used by asylum-seekers to enter the United States by getting appointments at U.S. border posts, where they make their cases to officials.

 The app only works once the migrants reach Mexico City or states in northern Mexico.
-“Everyone wants to use that route,” Mr. Salazar said.

-The former president has committed to restoring every border policy implemented during his previous administration, including completing the border wall.
+Former President Trump has vowed to crack down on illegal immigration if he’s elected in November.
+He has committed to restoring every border policy implemented during his previous administration, including completing the border wall.

 He has promised to increase penalties for illegal entry and overstaying of visas while instituting the “largest deportation operation in American history,” according to the Trump 2024 campaign.